 Deans are asked to ensure a diverse slate of faculty nominees are forwarded for consideration.
 Nominations should remain confidential.

 For questions, please contact OtP@uoregon.edu.

 Awards are restricted to tenured faculty, with an emphasis on recently promoted associate and full professors.
 Normally, faculty who hold endowed chairs and professorships are not eligible for these awards.
 Previous Fund for Faculty Excellence awardees will become eligible again after three years.

 Evaluation will be made based on the following criteria and will emphasize contributions in the last five years:

-Quality of scholarship: This is evidenced by the individual’s standing in the discipline and the impact of the individual’s work in their field.
+Quality of scholarship or creative practice: This is evidenced by the individual’s standing in the discipline and the impact of the individual’s work in their field.
 Evidence for significant standing and impact in the candidate’s field will focus primarily on the record of publication and other such scholarly and creative accomplishments along with additional signs of scholarly recognition as membership in selective national and international professional and honorary societies, receipt of national and international awards and recognitions, and grants and other external support of research, scholarship, and creative activity.